-The editors of EJES are issuing calls for papers for the three issues of the journal to be published in 2020.
+The general editors of EJES are issuing calls for papers for the three issues of the journal to be published in 2021.
 Potential contributors are reminded that EJES operates a two-stage review process.
-The first is based on the submission of detailed proposals (up to 1,000 words) and results in invitations to submit full essays from which a final selection is then made.
-The deadline for proposals for this volume is 31 October 2019, with delivery of completed essays in the spring of 2020.
+The first is based on the submission of detailed proposals (up to 800 words) for full essays (7,500 words) as well as a short biography (max.
+100 words).
+This results in invitations to submit full-length essays from which a final selection is then made.
+The deadline for proposals for Volume 25 was 31 October 2019 for Brexit and Academia, and is 31 December for Feminist Responses to Populist Politics and Disseminating Knowledge: The Effects of Digitalized Academic Discourse on Language, Genre and Identity.
+The delivery of completed essays will be in 2020.

-The themes for Volume 25 will be as follows.
+The themes for Volume 25 are as follows.
 Please click on the titles to download the respective CFP.

 - Feminist Responses to Populist Politics, eds Mónica Cano Abadía (University of Graz), Sanja Bojanić (University of Rijeka), Adriana Zaharijević (University of Belgrade)